OSAS/project-presos/rdo/presentations/openstack/slides.md

 ## Designate

 Designate provides DNSaaS services for OpenStack:

 * REST API for domain/record management
 * Multi-tenant
 * Integrated with Keystone for authentication
-    * Framework in place to integrate with Nova and Quantum notifications (for
+* Framework in place to integrate with Nova and Neutron notifications (for auto-generated records)
-    * auto-generated records)
 * Support for PowerDNS and Bind9 out of the box

 ---

 ## Manila

 ![Manila](images/manila.jpg)

-    Shared filesystem service for OpenStack.
+note: Shared filesystem service for OpenStack.
 Provides coordinated access to shared or distributed file systems.

 ---